CAVEconnectome/PyChunkedGraph/ingest/README.md

 > ingest graph <unique_test_bigtable_name> datasets/test.yml --test
 ```

 [RQ](https://python-rq.org/docs/) is used to create jobs.
-The package uses `redis` as a task queue.
+This library uses `redis` as a task queue.

 The `--test` flag will queue 8 children chunks that share the same parent.
 When the children chunk jobs finish, worker listening on the `t2` (tracker for layer 2) queue should enqueue the parent chunk.

 > NOTE: to avoid race conditions there should only be one worker listening on tracker queues for each layer.
 The provided helm chart makes sure of this but importnant not to forget.

+> NOTE: For large datasets, the `ingest graph` command can take a long time because queue is buffered so as not to exceed redis memory.
+You will need to figure out how big the redis instance must be accordingly.
+A 2 to 3GB instance seemed sufficient for a dataset with 10M chunks at level 2.

-You can check the progress of ingest with:
+You can check the progress with `ingest status`.
+In another shell, run:
 ```
+$ kubectl exec -ti deploy/master -- bash
 > ingest status
 2       : 8 / 64 # progress at each layer
 3       : 1 / 8